osmandapp/web/main/docs/user/widgets/configure-screen.md

 - [<Translate android="true" ids="display_position"/> / <Translate ios="true" ids="position_on_map"/>](#display-position--location-position-on-screen). [⬇](#display-position--location-position-on-screen)
 - [Distance by tap](../widgets/radius-ruler.md#distance-by-tap-tool).
 Gives the ability to measure the distance from your position to the selected point.
 - [Speedometer](../widgets/info-widgets.md#speedometer).
-Shows the current speed based on GPS data and and limited speed based on [OpenStreetMap data](https://wiki.openstreetmap.org/wiki/Key:maxspeed).
+Shows the current speed based on GPS data and limited speed based on [OpenStreetMap data](https://wiki.openstreetmap.org/wiki/Key:maxspeed).
+The displayed data also depends on OsmAnd's [*Speed Limit Tolerance*](../navigation/guidance/voice-navigation.md#speed-limit) setting.

 #### Display position / Location position on screen